 The source objects of these drawings are essential and meaningless.
 They have to be complex enough to exceed my skills, forcing me to pursue and invent.

 There is an unexpected world in shadows.
 A form can be utterly familiar while completely unrecognizable.
 I choose objects that are intimate and figurative in nature: a horn, a bicycle, a wheel, a glass.

 A shadow is an anti-iconic and distant cousin to its source object.
-In viewing the drawings, people often respond from body memory.
+Looking at the drawings, people sometimes respond from body memory.
 I watched a guy squeeze his hand looking at a handlebar brake shadow.

-As with the passing sun, I use repetition in the studio-based drawings.
-One wheel drawn over its previous iteration fractures and erases what was before.
+Taking the effect of the passing sun into the studio, I use repetition.
+One wheel drawn over the previous one fractures and erases what was before.
 This mimics how my mind manages new information.
-Some truth I hold gets eliminated or edited every time I learn something new.
-Then all the little pieces need to shift around until I find new understanding in a larger picture.
+Every time I learn something new a previous truth gets edited or eliminated.
+Then all the little pieces need to shift around until I find new understanding of the larger picture.
 This kind of knowledge is not cumulative, as wheel upon wheel upon wheel becomes an intangible blur, not a comprehensive whole.

 The nature and subject of my inquiry shifts with each new drawing.
 Many use the tone of shadows to examine the space between the intimate object (this is my glass, I hold it in my hand, I got it from my family, which holds experiences and relationships.) and the simple mundane object that is a glass.